tfsumon/byteboltsec-hugo-test/content/english/blog/what-is-a-data-breach.md

 ### Common methods by which hackers are able to compromise a company’s systems

 - **Using previously leaked credentials.** Often, previously breached data can appear on the dark web, and hackers can simply purchase it to gain access to their victims.
-- **Social Engineering.** Often, hackers trick people into unwittingly handing over sensitive nformation.
+- **Social Engineering.** Often, hackers trick people into unwittingly handing over sensitive information.
 A very common example of this is phishing, where hackers send fraudulent messages designed to trick individuals into sharing their personal information or downloading malware onto their computers.
 Phishing messages often spoof real companies or civil services, making individuals think they are actually handing over their information to a legitimate source.
-- **SQL injection attacks.** In a SQLi attack, hackers inject malicious SQL code into a backend database resulting in access to sensitive data or even escalated privilages like shell access.
+- **SQL injection attacks.** In a SQLi attack, hackers inject malicious SQL code into a backend database resulting in access to sensitive data or even escalated privileges like shell access.
 - **Keylogging.** This technique involves installing malicious keylogging software that will record every keystroke a person makes on their keyboard.
 The data is then sent to the threat actor and can be used to glean information such as user credentials, credit card and bank details, and more.
 - **Weak credentials.** It’s hard to believe it, but it’s true.
 “123456” is still [the most commonly used password](https://www.cnbc.com/2023/11/16/most-common-passwords-70percent-can-be-cracked-in-less-than-a-second.html) in the world.
 Naturally, this is an extreme example.
 That said, hackers often do gain access to data through weak or default credentials.
 - **Security flaws and vulnerabilities.** During the reconnaissance phase, hackers often evaluate the company’s systems for unpatched vulnerabilities in both software and hardware.
-In some cases, malicious users have a specific exploit and use search engines like shodan to find vulnerable systems.
+In some cases, malicious users have a specific exploit and use search engines like Shodan to find vulnerable systems.
 - **Third-party breaches.** Finally, a breach might also occur as a result of a vulnerability of a third-party service provider.
 For example, a web host or email host’s vulnerability might help hackers gain access to their target’s data.
 Or at least to credentials they can exploit to gain initial access.

 ## Can you prevent a data breach?